superloopnetwork/superloop/README.md

  default-router 10.10.20.1
  dns-server 8.8.8.8
 ```
 Look at 'ip dhcp pool DATA'.
-The next line of config has an indentation. superloop is inteligent enough to render the remaining 3 lines of configs without having to include it into the audit_filter.
+The next line of config has an indentation.
+The parent is considered 'ip dhcp pool DATA' and the child are anything below that section. superloop is inteligent enough to render the remaining 3 lines of configs without having to include it into the audit_filter.

+Let's take a look at some Juniper templates.
+As discussed above, I have these templates in a hierarchy

 Now that I have explained the basic operations, onto the fun stuff!